Liu Yalou: Creation of the People's Liberation Army Air Force

 On 25 October 1949, Liu was appointed as the chief of air force in the People's Liberation Army and by 11 November, air force command was officially formed.
 In enhancing the PLA's air force, he formed 7 aviation schools and established the doctrine for the air force.
 After the establishment of People's Republic of China in 1950, Mao Zedong prepared to support North Korea in the Korean War.
-Mao ordered Liu to go to Soviet Union to lobby for their aid and to train Chinese pilots based on the Soviet model, so Liu was appointed First Commander-in-Chief of the People's Liberation Army Air Force in 1949.
-At that time the Chinese air force only possessed 15 Mig fighter planes.
+Mao ordered Liu to go to the Soviet Union to lobby for their aid and to train Chinese pilots based on the Soviet model, so Liu was appointed First Commander-in-Chief of the People's Liberation Army Air Force in 1949.
+At that time the Chinese air force only possessed 15 MiG fighter planes.
 By the end of his career, he would form 27 schools dedicated to air force training.

 After the Founding of the PRC

-Alongside with his position within the Chinese Air Force, he was appointed as the Deputy Minister for Defense in April 1949.
-He was also appointed various academia positions, such as being the director of the 5th School of Research within the Ministry of Defense.
+Alongside his position within the Chinese Air Force, he was appointed as the Deputy Minister for Defense in April 1949.
+He was also appointed various academic positions, such as Director of the 5th School of Research within the Ministry of Defense.
 During his political tenure, he was a member of the Central Military Commission and was a member of the 8th Central Committee.
 In 1964, he was elected as the honorary chairman of the Chinese People's Airways Association.

 Personal life

 Life as a writer

-As Liu was very competent in Russian, he has written several books of his experiences as a military leader in both Russia and China.
+Liu was competent in Russian, and wrote several books of his experiences as a military leader in both Russia and China.
 These included his memoirs as the Chief of Staff of the Northeastern Field Army during the Manchurian Campaign in 1947–49, and books concerning Stalin and his subordinates.

 Illness

-Lin Biao never visited the sick before, but only exception when he learned Liu Yalou had liver cancer, Lin then visited Liu for the first time in the hospital.
-After one year of considerable weight loss and other symptoms of liver cancer, Liu died in Shanghai in 1965.
-Lin took personally charge of Liu's funeral arrangements because Liu was one of the best assistants and staff officers in his military career.
+In the early 1960s Liu fell ill with symptoms of liver cancer.
+Liu was visited in hospital by Lin Biao, who had otherwise never visited the sick before.
+After one year of considerable weight loss and worsening symptoms, Liu died in Shanghai in 1965.
+Lin took personal charge of Liu's funeral arrangements as he was one of the best assistants and staff officers in his military career.